DesterStorm/Connect_4_strategy/README.md

 connect 4 with tips to play

-scrape the game objective from wikipedia.com starts a game of connect 4
+creates a Scraper instance. creates a Strategy instance with an argument of the title of the tips section of https://www.wikihow.com/Win-at-Connect-4. calls get_info(strategy_title) to scrape the titles and instructions of each tip. scrape the game objective from wikipedia.com. calls on the step_info(strategy_title) method for the Scraper object with an argument of the title of the tips section of https://www.wikihow.com/Win-at-Connect-4, printss the titles and instructions of each tip to the screen and describes the input options. when a tip number is entered, the detailed tip is displayed. when play is entered, a game of connect 4 runs. when back is entered, the list of tip titles is displayed again. when exit is entered, the application closes.

 Starts with the first player as X. Outputs the board with rows (x) and columns (y).
 Sets game_over to false to not immediately end the game.
 Runs show_board.
 The board is an array of arrays of strings separated by spaces instead of commas.
 Combine each board string with a space to present the board correctly.
 Game_over initializes and is set to false.
-Play is run to start and play the game until game_over: place_piece asks the user to pick a column on the board where they would like to drop their piece and scrapes https://www.wikihow.com/Win-at-Connect-4 to print a tip depending on the column chosen.
+Play is run to start and play the game until game_over: place_piece asks the user to pick a column on the board where they would like to drop their piece.

 check_for_winner checks if a player has 4 pieces in a row either horizontally, vertically or diagonally game_over is set to true, the play loop ends, and a message is sent to the screen congratulating the winner and asking to play again.